utcoupe/obstacle_detector/README.md

-# The obstacle_detector package
+# The processing_lidar_objects package

-The `obstacle_detector` package provides utilities to detect and track obstacles from data provided by 2D laser scanners.
+The `processing_lidar_objects` package provides utilities to detect and track obstacles from data provided by 2D laser scanners.
 Detected obstacles come in a form of line segments or circles.
 The package was designed for a robot equipped with two laser scanners therefore it contains several additional utilities.
 The working principles of the method are described in an article provided in the `resources` folder.

 The package requires [Armadillo C++](http://arma.sourceforge.net) library for compilation and runtime.